tomkelly111/PokerTracker/README.md

 ### Updating Database
 Once the User has provided all 3 inputs, the inputs are added to the database and the User receives a message confirming when this is done.
-Initially the programme added the User's input to the database immediately after it was entered however, it was realised that if the User quit the program early there would be incomplete data stored in the data base which would effect the winrate calculations.
+Initially the programme added the User's input to the database immediately after it was entered however, it was realised that if the User quit the program early there would be incomplete data stored in the database which would effect the winrate calculations.
 Instead all of the User's inputs are now added to the database at once to ensure this doesn't happen.

 Once the database is updated the User is returned to the User Choices screen in case they have more tournament details to add.

 ### Calculate Winrate
 If the user selects to calculate winrate then a function is ran that totals all of the data on all 3 worksheets and performs various calculations to provide the User's overall Profit, Return on Investment and Hourly Winrate.
-Once this information is provided the User is returned to the User Choices screen in case they have more tournament details to add.
+Once this information is provided the User is returned to the User Choices screen.
 Profit is determined by subtracting the total costs (i.e. all entries from the "entry_fee" worksheet) from the total winnings (i.e. all entries from the "winnings" worksheet).
 Return on Investment is calculated by dividing the profit by the total costs and multiplying by 100.
 Finally, the Hourly Winrate is calculated by taking profit and dividing it by the total hours played (i.e. all entries from the the "hours_played).

 <img width="356" alt="image" src="https://user-images.githubusercontent.com/111172617/211644578-936d65e8-87c8-4c50-934c-1ec8d391adf4.png">